Lroes/ARc-Electric_Wiki/README.md

   [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)
 </div>

-<p align="center"> This GitHub repository is meant to be a site containing information on the ARc-Light Application.
-This wiki was made for anyone interested in learning more about the ARc-Light project.
-While documents like the SRS are useful for laying out the exact technical specifications of a project, this wiki is meant to showcase the ARc-Light project in a more non-technical, user-friendly way.
+<p align="center"> This repo contains information on the ARc-Light application and was made for anyone interested in learning about the project.
+It functions as a wiki, and is meant to showcase the project in a more non-technical, user-friendly way. users who desire a more technical overview of the system, are encouraged to examine the software requirments specifications at the bottom.

- This wiki will contain useful information about the ARc-Light project, and will also highlight specific use cases where it could be helpful.
 We hope that this wiki will help make the ARc-Light application a bit more tangible and fully-realized, and we hope that you the reader will find it an interesting and informative project in the world of Augmented Reality.
     <br>
 </p>